Renobird/TextformatterAccordion/README.md

 # Textformatter Accordion 1.1.1

-This Textformatter module for ProcessWire allows you to designate areas in a single textarea to be converted to a collapsed accordion list.
+This Textformatter module for ProcessWire allows you to designate areas in a single textarea to be converted to an collapsed accordion list.
 The markup pattern for this module is based on the **[TextformatterPagination](https://github.com/ryancramerdesign/TextformatterPagination)** plugin with the idea that they could be interchangeable.

 ## How to install